lisawilliams/auto-mom-front/README.md

 The app currently has two tables -- one for users, and one for chores.
 I created a migration to create a foreign key on the chores table to link individual chores with their users.

+There are two active tables, users and chores.

+The `user` has id and email, and also stores the token, password hash, and timestamps for when a user record was created and updated.

+The `chores` table has a chore ID, name of chore, description, day of week, and two columns with timestamps for when a chore record was created and updated.

+### Entity Relationship Diagram

+Users ----|----< Chores

+A user has many chores.

 ## Approach to building AutoMom